Install the Dreamhouse App and Create a Heroku Button

 DreamHouse Realty is interested in creating a new UI for its desktop and mobile users.
 DreamHouse wants to use its new web app along with its real-estate property data in Salesforce.
 However, the company is worried that the process from development to completion will be timely and costly for their customers.
 Let's use Heroku to see how we can help.

-- Select Install for All Users and click Install.
+- Select Install for All Users, then click Install.

-- Once the installation is complete, click Done and open the App Launcher in the upper-left corner.
+- Once the installation is complete, click Done.

 - Click Data Import and then click Initialize Sample Data.
 Depending on your screen size, the Data Import tab may be under More in the tab menu.